An ‘insane’ covid lockdown two miles from the Capitol, with no end in sight

 One official outside the nation’s capital, speaking on the condition of anonymity to avoid publicly attacking correctional colleagues, offered a frank assessment of the District’s approach: “That’s insane.”

 D.C.
 Department of Corrections Director Quincy L. Booth said the jail’s policy was the only way to meet the social-distancing standards established by the Centers for Disease Control and Prevention and the D.C.
 Department of Health.
-The 23-hour lockdown is necessary to limit the number of inmates co-mingling outside their cells within each housing block, he said.
+The 23-hour lockdown is necessary to limit the number of inmates commingling outside their cells within each housing block, he said.

 “Our number one purpose and goal at the DOC is to ensure the health and safety of the men and women who are in our care, as well as the staff who come to work every day,” Booth said.
 “For the most part, we have mitigated the spread in our facilities by implementing the practices that we have.”